noteed/loading/README.md

 - Pressing the arrow keys or d-pad move the cursor.
 - Pressing `space` or "A" button draw a point where the cursor is.

+When quitting, a screenshot is captured as `screenshot.png`.

 ## Notes